AlejandroGutierrezB/oculistvr/README.md

 This project uses `github actions` as a crone job task runner, to scrape the list of most popular paid games for [OculustVR](https://www.oculus.com/experiences/quest/section/274907549851488/#/?_k=d97dn6) headset.
 Using **Notion** as both the `db` and the `frontend` to track game prices.
-You can have a look to the list [here](https://www.notion.so/1ffc01f1b8b54c79ac3714bca536e63e) They idea is to provoque exploration and try new things but if oyu want to improve the project or use it youself see instructions below.
+You can have a look to the list [here](https://www.notion.so/1ffc01f1b8b54c79ac3714bca536e63e) The idea behind this project is explore and learn, so I hope it provoques people willingness of exploration and try new things, but if you want to improve the project or use it youself see instructions below.

 <!-- GETTING STARTED -->